Welcome to UIC Public Administration

 #35 in Public Management and Leadership

-UIC’s MPA Program is accredited by The National Association of Schools of Public Affairs and Administration (NASPAA).
+UIC’s MPA Program is accredited by the Network of Schools in Public Policy, Affairs and Administration.
 To achieve this status, the MPA Program must meet certain curricular and operational standards that demonstrate the quality of the curriculum, faculty and student support services.